delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

-# Economic Changes and Frustrations in the US during the Coronavirus Pandemic
-## A Story in Reddit Posts
+# Economic Changes and Frustrations in the US during the Coronavirus Pandemic:  A Story in Reddit Posts

 # Introduction and Motivation
 1. The onset of the coronavirus pandemic in the United States led to a disastrous level of unemployment in the United States.